getck/InspectorNetworkReachability/04-integration-and-remediation.md

 Module 4 - Integration and Remediation
 ======================================

 Remember how we had our assessment send the findings to an SNS topic?
 We are going to use that to trigger a Lambda function to remediate common findings.
 We've written a Lambda function to block SSH access to misconfigured instances and included it in the CloudFormation template.
-Let's build the connection from SNS to Lamabda and review the code.
+Let's build the connection from SNS to Lambda and review the code.

 1. Click on Services on the top right and type in Simple Notification Service.
 Then click the service.